 If you’re not one to stay up late, you can watch for meteors during the evening hours.
 Although the meteors will be few and far between at early-to-mid evening, you might, if you’re lucky, catch an earthgrazer – a slow-moving and long-lasting meteor that travels horizontally across the sky.

-Will 3200 Phaethon make 2017 a fantastic year for the Geminids?
+How many Geminids will I see?
 The Geminids are a consistent and prolific shower, but the numbers of meteors you see also strongly depend on your sky conditions and on how far you are from city lights.
 Often, in the hours after midnight and under a dark sky, you can see 50 or more meteors per hour.
 Rates of 120 per hour have been reported at the peak, under optimum sky conditions.
-In 2017, the parent object of the Geminids – called 3200 Phaethon – is nearby on the peak nights of the shower.
-It’s a known fact that, when a meteor shower’s source is nearby, the rates of meteors you see can increase.
-Will that be the case in 2017 for the Geminids?
-It’s impossible to know.
-Watch the shower and find out!
+In 2018, the absence of moonlight will provide dark skies from late night till dawn.
+Watch and see!

 Remember … meteors in annual showers typically come in spurts and lulls, so give yourself at least an hour of observing time.
 Simply sprawl out on a reclining lawn chair, look upward and enjoy the show.